klausman/armapadocs/content/mission_making/reddit_post/index.md

 most likely to be on Tanoa.
 For Livonia you'd use `[ARMA 3: Contact]`, for WW2 missions `[ARMA 3: WW2]` and so on.
-If the mission has the APEX/Contact/... requirement only for selected slots, this is *not necessary.* You would still have to annotate the slots (see below).
+If the mission has the APEX/Contact/... requirement only for selected slots, this is *not necessary.* You would still have to annotate the slots (see below) in the post itself.

 ## The template, in detail